AI Workshop: learn to build apps with AI →

 npm: `npm run dev` is a long-running program

-When working on a website locally, you use the command npm run dev to start the development server.
+When working on a site locally, you run npm run dev to start the development server.

 This is a common practice in Web Development, and all tools seem to converge to this program, for example Astro and Next.js and many others.

-Then you open another terminal and you run npm run dev again, this time you got the server running on port 3001:
+Then you open another terminal and you run npm run dev again, this time you get the server running on port 3001:

 So now you have the same app running on